-After two years of waiting, the recipient of what was, when first announced, the highest SEC whistleblower award ever was finally paid.
-This week, he received his share of a $50 million reward to two whistleblowers for exposing conflicts of interest at JP Morgan that led to a $257 million fine by the SEC.
-Last year, the whistleblower also received $30 million from the CFTC, that agency’s largest award ever, for exposing the same misconduct.
+After two years of waiting, the recipient of what was the largest whistleblower award to date under the SEC Whistleblower Program when it was first announced in 2017, was finally paid by the SEC.
+This week, he received his share of a $50 million reward to two whistleblowers for exposing conflicts of interest at JP Morgan that led to a $267 million fine by the SEC.
+Last year, the whistleblower also received $30 million from the CFTC Whistleblower Reward Program, that agency’s largest award ever, for exposing the same misconduct.

 But whistleblower Edward “Ted” Siedle is noteworthy for another reason: We know who he is.

-Because of the frequency of retaliation, or just a sense of privacy, most whistleblowers do not come forward when given the choice.
+Because of the frequency of retaliation, or just a sense of privacy, most whistleblowers avoid publicity.
 Some, like whistleblowers under the False Claims Act, do not have a choice; when their cases end, they will be revealed publicly.
 Whistleblowers in programs like the SEC, CFTC, and IRS, though, can take advantage of the strong confidentiality protections and keep their identities out of the public eye forever.

 Ted Siedle, however, elected to reveal himself to the public in a piece in Forbes not long after the SEC’s award was announced.
 This does the public a real service.
 By seeing a face and reading a personal story, especially one as laudable as Ted’s, people can see that whistleblowers are real people.
 Typically, they are people with integrity who have found themselves in a situation in which someone or some company is breaking the rules, and they feel compelled to step forward to right that wrong.